cr-booker/Quick-pass/README.md

 - Go ahead and turn on two-factor authentication.
   [List of websites and whether or not they support 2FA. ](https://twofactorauth.org/)

-- Dont neglect software updates!
+- Don't neglect software updates!

 - Never share your passwords with co-workers or really anyone for that matter.
   [1 in 5 employees share their email passwords with coworkers](https://nakedsecurity.sophos.com/2018/09/11/yikes-1-in-5-employees-share-their-email-passwords-with-coworkers/)